skip to content

 Personal Webpage: http://www.eng.cam.ac.uk/profiles/yysh2

-Group Members
+Group Members and Associates

 • Adithya Vivek (PhD student); Artificial motility

-• Yaqi Sheng (PhD student); Organ model and tissue engineering
+• Yaqi Sheng (PhD student); Organ model and tissue engineering.

 • Marzia Calcagno (PhD student); Functional fibre printing for biomarker detection